Research Foundation

 Retrieval systems (mechanism)

 RAG (Retrieval-Augmented Generation) architectures retrieve passages, not full pages.
-Content that is clearly segmented is more reliably retrieved.
+Content that's clearly segmented is more reliably retrieved.

 What this means

-Content that is modular, clearly sectioned, and formatted for scanning is more likely to be cited than dense, unstructured pages.
+Content that's modular, clearly sectioned, and formatted for scanning is more likely to be cited than dense, unstructured pages.

 02 Fact Density